 Mac Use Case: A user creates a file on an SMB share stored on their Qumulo cluster.
 They then open Finder, right-click on the file, and select a colored tag from the menu.
 Since the Mac Finder uses named streams for tracking, this action will result in two named streams being applied to the file.

-To view your aggregated data for ADS, use the following qq command and include the file system path:
+To view your aggregated data for ADS, use the following qq command and include the directory path, file ID, or Snapshot ID:

 qq fs_read_dir_aggegates --path PATH

 Details for the total streams and stream data is included in the output:

 TIP!
 In Qumulo Core 2.12.6 and above, a Named Streams field is available on multiple pages in the Web UI.
 Use the pop up info displayed when hovering over a bar on the Capacity Explorer page or reference the left-hand summary section on the Integrated Analytics page to see the ADS counts for a specific file or directory.

 To list all named streams on a file or directory (2.12.5 and above), use the following qq command and include the system path or file ID:

 Remove an existing ADS stream on a file or directory (2.12.5 and above) using the system path or file ID and either the stream ID or stream name as outlined in the commands below:

 qq fs_remove_stream --path PATH --stream-id STREAM-ID